ivan-hc/AM/README.md

 appman -i libfuse2
 ```
 NOTE, in AppMan you still need to use your password (`sudo`) to install the library at system level, in /usr/local/lib

+Alternatively you can use the "`nolibfuse`" option to "try" to convert old Type2 AppImages to Type3, so as not to depend on `libfuse2`.
+In most cases it works, but sometimes it can give errors, depending on how the package was manufactured.

+However, I suggest contacting the upstream developers to convince them to upgrade their packages to Type3.

 </details>